What Is an Operational Definition? Definition and 4 Examples

 The Operational Definitions Examples

-Let's go back to the child who made a mess and define behavior in terms of cleaning up paper scraps.
-Imagine they cut out a figure from paper and the paper scraps end up on the floor.
-What in this case is “to make it clean”?
-Perhaps it is as follows:
+Let’s return to the child who made a mess and define their behavior in terms of cleaning up paper scraps.
+Imagine they cut out a figure from paper, leaving scraps on the floor.
+What does it mean to “make it clean” in this case?
+Perhaps it can be defined as follows:

 - Remove all paper scraps from the floor.

-Unfortunately, children sometimes tend to find workarounds for useful recommendations, so all the scraps may end up under the rug.
-So now we have a not very good operational definition.
-A more precise way to operationally define the cleanliness after paper cutting might be as follows:
+Unfortunately, children sometimes find ways to circumvent useful recommendations, so all the scraps may end up under the rug.
+This results in an inadequate operational definition.
+A more precise way to operationally define cleanliness after paper cutting might be:

 - Remove all paper scraps from the floor into a trash bag;

-- Lift the edge of the rug near the table and remove the scraps that got there into the trash bag.
+- Lift the edge of the rug near the table and remove any scraps that have landed there into the trash bag.

-Maybe this meticulous approach will help you next time when communicating with your family members.
-With this enhanced communication it might become easier to reach an agreement and decide.
+This meticulous approach may assist you in future communications with family members.
+With enhanced communication, it might become easier to reach an agreement and make decisions.

-Now, I suggest looking at an example that makes it clean for visitors of a washroom today:
+Now, let’s examine an example of what constitutes cleanliness for visitors in a washroom today:

 - Replenish toilet paper supplies;